-In addition to not having any exposure to foreigners or foreign languages or people unlike myself, I apparently didn’t have any outstanding geography teachers to give me a good understanding of all the different people in the world.
+In addition to having no exposure to foreigners or foreign languages or people unlike myself, I apparently didn’t have any outstanding geography teachers to give me a good understanding of all the different people in the world.
 Possibly this was the seed of the curiosity which turned into a travel bug later.
-Later, when I traveled to other countries and met their people I learned how ignorant i was about our system of government in the U.S.
+When I traveled to other countries and met their people I learned how ignorant I was about, not only the world, but our country and our system of government.

-Something in my mother’s background caused her to be both very self-conscious about being a woman and very critical.
+Something in my mother’s background caused her to be both very self-conscious about being a woman and very critical of everything anyone else did.
 I had a sister six years older than myself and a brother four years older than me.
-After my brother was born my mother was pregnant again and when she was approaching full-term she hemorrhaged one night in bed.
-Reportedly she attempted to wake up my dad and he didn’t wake up right away.
+Two years after my brother was born my mother became pregnant again and when she was approaching full-term she hemorrhaged one night in bed.
+Reportedly, she attempted to wake up my dad and he didn’t wake up right away.
 She lost a lot of blood and lost the baby.
 She never forgave my father for not waking up.
-She kept it as something she could hold against him whenever they disagreed about anything.
+At least subconsciously, she kept it as something she could hold against him whenever they disagreed about anything.
 This seemed to be her way of living most of her life.
 When I was born my mother claimed possession of me and insulated me from everyone else, including my father.
-She did not allow us to get close to each other.
 I never really got to know my dad well.
-He spanked me a few times when my mother told him to because I had done something she couldn’t cure by smacking me alongside the head.
-When I said something she didn’t like an open handed whack was her frequent response.
+He spanked me only a few times when my mother delegated the task to him because I had done something she couldn’t cure by smacking me alongside the head.
+When I said something she didn’t like an open handed whack was her default response.

 Within a few months of arriving in Oak Harbor and going to school I had an accident that eventually brought me more benefit than damage.
-I was a cocky fast driver and one day I lost control when I turned left off the two lane highway onto a side road.
-I was going too fast and after moving clear over onto the left edge of the road to be pulled around by the low side of the curve, I was unable to get straightened out fast enough.
-The car went off the edge of the road and down a 7 or 8 foot embankment.
-It rolled over and flipped when the left front corner dug into the dirt. , Seatbelts were not common in 1956 but I remained behind the wheel without a seatbelt.
+I was a cocky, fast driver and one day I lost control when I turned left off the two lane highway onto a side road.
+I was going too fast and after moving clear over onto the left edge of the road to be pulled around by the low side of the curve, I was unable to get the car straightened out fast enough.
+It went off the edge of the road and down a small embankment, rolled over and flipped when the left front corner dug into the dirt.
+Seatbelts were not common in 1956 but I remained behind the wheel without a seatbelt.
 I remember thinking as the car was flipping through the air: “So this is what it feels like to roll a car”.
 When the car came to a stop on the passenger side I fell down against the passenger door.
 My driver’s window was open and I dove straight up out the window.
 I hit the ground running as fast as I could until I realized there was no explosion and no reason to keep running.
 I went back, crawled back inside and turned the key off.